lewis6991/satellite.nvim/README.md

 **NOTE**: Many API's required to implement a decorated scrollbar in Neovim do not yet exist, and because of this, this plugin implements fairly unideal and unoptimised workarounds to get desired behaviours.
-Therefore, this plugin is highly experimental and currently serves as a platform to experiment, investigate and design the required API's that are needed to be implemented in Neovim core.

 ## Features